Joseph-Burke/Robbin-Hoodz/README.md

 ### Local Setup

+## Prerequisites

+Since the game's dependencies are managed by [npm](https://www.npmjs.com/), you must have **node.js** installed on your computer before following these set-up instructions.
+If you don't yet have node.js installed, you can choose a download method [here](https://nodejs.org/en/download/).

+## Setup Instructions

 To set this project up locally, follow these simple instructions:

 1. Open a Terminal and navigate to the location in your system where you would like to download the project. **New to Terminal?
 [Learn here](https://www.freecodecamp.org/news/conquering-the-command-line-f85f5e46c07c/).**

 2. Enter the following line of code to clone this repository:

-`git clone git@github.com:epinczinger/Robbin-Hoodz.git`
+`git clone git@github.com:Joseph-Burke/Robbin-Hoodz.git`

 3. Now that the repository has been cloned, navigate inside it using `cd Robbin-Hoodz`.

 4. The project's dependencies are managed by npm.
-To install them, enter the following line of code in the Terminal.
+The details of this project's dependencies can be found in `package.json` To install them, enter the following line of code in the Terminal.

 `npm install`

 5. Congratulations!
 All necessary files have been installed.
-To view the website, just open 'dist/index.html' in a browser of your choosing.
+To view the website, you can use the project's preconfigured npm script.
+Simply enter: `npm run start`.
+(This will bundle all relevant code into a single `build/project.bundle.js` file and then set up a local server to run the index.html file).

+## Testing

+This project's tests were created with [Jest](https://jestjs.io/).
+Once the project's dependencies have been installed (see Setup Instructions above), Jest will be available. **However**, the Jest Command Line Interface is only available if Jest is intalled globally:

+1. Run `npm install jest --global` to make Jest globally available.

+Once again, the project includes a handy script to run those tests for you:

+2. Now you can run `npm run test` or simply `jest` to run the project's tests.

-## Authors
+## Author

 👤 **Joe Burke**